-As part of my reading notes, I created an bibliography, which has been periodically updated – first created on 14 February 2013 and last updated 25 June 2014.
-It now has 114 entries.
+You can download the bibliography here (pdf).
+It was first created on 14 February 2013 and last updated 25 June 2014.
 Thank you to those who have sent me pieces or links – I’d welcome corrections and further suggestions.
 I hope people find this useful.
 If you link to it, please link to this page, and not direct to the pdf – that way people can access the most recent version.

 The bibliography does not include newspaper or online news stories, though in the first section, and below, I list blogs and websites that have a fair bit of relevant content.
 I’ve included links wherever possible, and indicated if pieces are open access or require subscription – please let me know if links are broken or the status of a piece is wrong or has changed.
 Articles listed without comments are often of limited use – there are some journals listed here with fairly low editorial standards.

 For those new to the topic, I’d suggest that Davis 2012, Mantzikos ed.
 2013, Pham 2012 and Walker 2012 are the best places to start (all open access), perhaps followed by one of the Adesoji pieces (2010 [open access], 2011), articles in Busher ed.
 2014 (open access), Elkaim 2012 (open access), Oyeniyi 2014 and something by Agbiboa (maybe 2013d [open access] or 2014).
 If you only read one (fairly long) piece, I’d suggest International Crisis Group 2014 (open access).

 Blogs and Websites with Nigeria-related content: